-Two young women sit next to each other in a course
+Two young women sit next to each other in a lecture

 International Business and Management (Bachelor)